tylerpeller/Dollar-Cost-Averaging/README.md

 # Dollar-Cost-Averaging
-Automated Dollar Cost Averaging using Schwab brokerage allong with its stock slices feature
+Automated Dollar Cost Averaging using Schwab brokerage along with its stock slices feature